Tech901/web-programming-precourse/PreCourse-Exercise.md

         max-width: 350px;
     }

+**Note:** CSS Rules:
+Class Name Selectors begin with '.'
+ID Selectors begin with #
+CSS Rule Sets must have opening and closing brackers{}
+Each individual CSS rule should be closed with a semi-colon ;

 ### 10.1

 Go back and take a look at your html code.
 We have structured our project to have two main sections, the profile section & the info section.
 We'll start with the profile header section.